-Jesus Christ: The Only Means of Salvation.
-Out of God’s love and desire to be reconciled to humanity, God provided a single means of salvation in the historic person Jesus Christ.
-As God in human form, Jesus Christ reveals the true nature of God and His ways.
-The sacrificial death of Jesus on the cross atoned for the sinfulness of mankind.
+Jesus Christ: The Only Way to Salvation.
+Out of God’s love and desire to be reconciled to mankind, God provided in Jesus the only means of salvation from the result of sin.
+As God in human form, Jesus is the fullest revelation of God’s nature and ways.
+His sacrificial death on the cross atoned for the sinfulness of mankind.
 He loved us despite our worst sins and, through his resurrection, opened the way to true life and happiness in God’s kingdom.

 The Eternal Hope.
-Our greatest hope is that we will spend eternity with God in the perfect happiness of his kingdom .
+Our greatest hope is that we will spend eternity with God in the perfect happiness of his fully-established kingdom .
 We will enjoy fullness of life and love not only with God but also with each other and the rest of creation.